 So you’ve composed a series of snazzy, captivating emails and you’re ready to send them to a vast list of contacts.
 Awesome!
 Let’s hold off a sec, though.
 Before you hear that tell-tale whoosh! indicating your emails are heading out to inboxes everywhere, there might be a way or two you can improve your campaign.
-By adding these 10 features, you can give your next email marketing campaign the inspired spark it might be missing.
+By adding these 10 features, you can give your next email campaigns the inspired spark it might be missing.

 As a result, you’ll be able to improve your open and click-through rate.
 That’s just an added dose of awesome.